barlaniado/project_data_mining/README.md

 ## Created by Bar Laniado and Anat Kira

-In this project we are pulling data from yahoo finance web-site: https://finance.yahoo.com/\
+In this project we are pulling data from yahoo finance web-site: https://finance.yahoo.com/ and store the data in out local DB.
 At the site, by pressing the Industries tub you can find a list with different sectors, like Energy, Healthcare, Technology and more...\
-In each sector, all the different companies with their daily update stock information.\
+In each sector, we can find all the companies with their daily data: price, volume...\
-We focused at the stock price, the change in the stock price from yesterday and the stock volume of each company, and arrange the data in a dictionary when the key is the company symbol.\
+This project focuses on obtaining the following information for each symbol:\
+1) Stock price\
+2) Change price from yesterday\
+3) Daily volume\
+4) Avg volume of 3 months\
+Each page looks:
 ![](appendix/daily_data.PNG)
-While our first dictionary holds the daily information about each company, we created a second dictionary for the annual Net income of each company.\
+Each row in the table is a different symbol and each column contains different information.\
+In addition to the daily data, our scraper also able to scrape financial data for each symbol (This project focuses only on net income).
-To reach the Net Income at the web-site: press on the company symbol by your interest, a new page will pop-up, choose the Financials tube, scroll down in the table till you reach the row: Net Income Common Stockholders
+To reach the Net Income at the web-site: press on the company symbol by your interest, a new page will pop-up,\
+choose the Financials tube, scroll down in the table till you reach the row: Net Income Common Stockholders\
 ![](appendix/net_income.PNG)

 ## Installation